yziyacakmak/yziyacakmak.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a software engineer at Saykal Electronics, specializing in user interface design and development for automotive embedded systems.
-Recently, I've grown interested in building high-performance web applications using modern technologies like WebAssembly, particularly exploring how these approaches deliver native-like speed.
+Recently, I've grown interested in building high-performance web applications using WebAssembly, particularly exploring how these approaches deliver native-like speed.
 I see this shift as an opportunity to make application deployment and updates significantly more efficient.
 I'm also passionate about automotive cybersecurity and secure software update mechanisms.

 Beyond my day-to-day work, I enjoy diving into the technical depths of C# programming, studying topics like garbage collection internals and source generators.
 When I'm not coding, I'm an enthusiast of Turkish classical music and play the [ney](https://en.wikipedia.org/wiki/Ney) as a hobby.